-Finally, if the virus scan does not find anything, but you still believe you might have a virus, you can try to run an offline scan.
+Finally, if the virus scan does not find any surrogate virus, but you still believe you might have a virus, you can try to run an offline scan.
 It is also highly recommended to check for other malware infections that may be causing you an infected computer.
 Again, you need to follow the antivirus manufacturer’s instructions to do this.

 Fix #3: Make Sure Windows Is Updated To Fix COM Surrogate Issue

-Another cause of poor COM Surrogate performance is the Windows 10 OS (operating system) is not up-to-date.
+Another cause of poor COM Surrogate process performance is the Windows 10 OS (operating system) is not up-to-date.
 Having an outdated version of Windows running can lead to many issues.
 To update Windows 10 manually, follow the steps below:

 Type “Settings” into the search bar and select the corresponding option or you can click on the “Settings” icon in the Start Menu.

 From the Settings menu, choose “Updates & Security.”

 Make sure to select “Windows Update” on the menu on the right.
 On the left, click the button under “Update status” that says “Check for updates.”

 If any updates are installed, you must restart your computer before they go into effect.
 To do this, click on the Start menu “Power” icon and select “Restart.”

-If a stalled or missing update was interfering with the COM Surrogate, this method should take care of the issue.
-If you continue experiencing problems, continue to the next method.
+If a stalled or missing update was interfering once the COM Surrogate process runs, this method should take care of the issue.
+If you continue experiencing COM surrogate problems, continue to the next method.

 Fix #4: Repair COM Surrogate Issue By Updating Windows Media Player

 Type “Windows Media Player” into the search bar and select the appropriate option or you can click on the “Windows Media Player” icon if it is available on your taskbar.

 When the app opens, allow it to sit for a few minutes.
 If it needs to update, it will do so automatically, and an “Update complete” message will appear at the bottom of the window.